audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Audacity source code archive, except as otherwise noted (mostly in the lib-src subdirectories).

-The documentation for Audacity is licenced under the Creative Commons license http://creativecommons.org/licenses/by/3.0/legalcode
+The documentation for Audacity is licensed under the Creative Commons license http://creativecommons.org/licenses/by/3.0/legalcode

 "Audacity" is a registered trademark of Dominic Mazzoni.